Tripartite entanglement and Bell non-locality in loop-induced Higgs boson decays: Introduction

 The $S$-matrix formulation in QFT allows to compute decay and scattering amplitudes at a given order in perturbation theory.
 Radiative corrections, arising from closed loops in the propagation of virtual particles, represent genuine quantum effects and the inhered correlations between initial and final states warrant attention.

 In this work, we are interested on entanglement between the helicity degrees of freedom of the particles in the tripartite final state corresponding to the Higgs boson decaying into a photon and a lepton-pair.
 Previously, entanglement properties of bipartite Higgs decays were analyzed for the 2-qubit final states~\cite{Fabbrichesi:2022ovb,Altakach:2022ywa,Ma:2023yvd}, corresponding to tau-lepton pair and two photons.
-Higgs boson decaying into massive gauge bosons, i.e. 2-qutrits systems, were studied in~\cite{Barr:2021zcp,Aguilar-Saavedra:2022mpg,Aguilar-Saavedra:2022wam,Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Bernal:2023ruk,Fabbri:2023ncz}.
+Higgs boson decaying into massive gauge bosons, i.e. 2-qutrits systems, were studied in~\cite{Barr:2021zcp,Aguilar-Saavedra:2022mpg,Aguilar-Saavedra:2022wam,Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Bernal:2023ruk,Fabbri:2023ncz,Subba:2024aut}.
 Also, 2-qutrits systems were explored in diboson production at LHC~\cite{Fabbrichesi:2023cev,Ashby-Pickering:2022umy,Barr:2022wyq,Aoude:2023hxv} and through vector boson scattering~\cite{Morales:2023gow}.

-On the other hand, tripartite entanglement within the HEP context is in development: QED scattering processes with spectator particle were analyzed in~\cite{Fonseca:2021uhd,Quinta:2023ink,Blasone:2024dud}, Ref.~\cite{Sakurai:2023nsc} studies heavy fermion decaying into three fermions via generic (pseudo)scalar, (pseudo)vector and (pseudo)tensor interactions, Ref.~\cite{Konwar:2024nrd} explores three-flavor entanglement in neutrino oscillations, and Ref.~\cite{Aguilar-Saavedra:2024whi} addresses entanglement among the two spins and total angular momentum in $H\to ZZ,WW$.
+On the other hand, tripartite entanglement within the HEP context is in development: Ref.~\cite{Acin:2000cs} explores positronium decaying into three photons, QED scattering processes with spectator particle were analyzed in~\cite{Fonseca:2021uhd,Quinta:2023ink,Blasone:2024dud}, Ref.~\cite{Sakurai:2023nsc} studies heavy fermion decaying into three fermions via generic (pseudo)scalar, (pseudo)vector and (pseudo)tensor interactions, Ref.~\cite{Konwar:2024nrd} explores three-flavor entanglement in neutrino oscillations, Ref.~\cite{Subba:2024mnl} worked in $t\bar{t}Z$ system at the LHC, and Ref.~\cite{Aguilar-Saavedra:2024whi} addresses entanglement among the two spins and total angular momentum in $H\to ZZ,WW$.
 General properties of multipartite systems were presented in~\cite{Bernal:2023xzp,Bernal:2023jba}.
 Furthermore, the tripartite Higgs boson decays considered here can be related to bipartite ones, in order to investigate post-decay entanglement~\cite{Aguilar-Saavedra:2023hss} and autodistillation phenomena~\cite{Aguilar-Saavedra:2024fig,Aguilar-Saavedra:2024hwd}.

 Beyond the entanglement due to correlations among constituents of a system, is the concept of non-locality.
 The advantage of quantum mechanics over classical theories for certain information processing tasks lies precisely in the non-locality of quantum correlations.
 On the contrary, local realistic (LR) or hidden variable (LHV) theories are described by local objective properties that are independent of observation.
 LR assumption has experimental consequences providing constraints on the statistics of two or more physically separated systems through Bell inequalities~\cite{PhysicsPhysiqueFizika.1.195}.
 These inequalities can be violated just by predictions of quantum mechanics.
 The structure of non-local correlations is much richer (but also less understood) for multipartite systems than for bipartite ones.
 In particular, there exist different notions of non-locality by extending the bipartite definition, see for instance~\cite{Brunner:2013est}.
 Bell inequality tests to these three-body Higgs decays are also explored in this work.